Sikorsky SH-60 Seahawk: Other and potential users

 The Royal Danish Navy (RDN) put the MH-60R on a short list for a requirement of around 12 new naval helicopters, together with the NH90/NFH, H-92, AW159 and AW101.
-The Request For Proposal was issued on 30 September 2010.
+The Request For Proposal was issued in September 2010.
 In November 2010, Denmark requested approval for a possible purchase of 12 MH-60Rs through a Foreign Military Sale.
 In November 2012, Denmark selected 9 MH-60Rs to replace its 7 aging Lynx helicopters.
 In October 2015, the US Navy accepted two mission ready MH-60R helicopters for Denmark.
 In October 2018, Lockheed Martin was in the process of delivering the ninth and final MH-60R to Denmark.

 In July 2009, the Republic of Korea requested eight MH-60S helicopters, 16 GE T700-401C engines, and related sensor systems to be sold in a Foreign Military Sale.
-However, South Korea instead chose the AW159 in January 2013.
+South Korea instead chose the AW159 in January 2013.
+In December 2020, the South Korean government purchased 12 MH-60Rs.

 In July 2010 Tunisia requested 12 refurbished SH-60Fs through a Foreign Military Sale.
 But the change in government there in January 2011 may interfere with an order.
-On December 22, 2020, an announcement was made that 12 MH-60Rs would be purchased.

 In 2011, Qatar requested a potential Foreign Military Sale of up to 6 MH-60R helicopters, engines and other associated equipment.
 In late June 2012, Qatar requested another 22 Seahawks, 12 fitted with the armed helicopter modification kit and T700-401C engines with an option to purchase an additional six Seahawks and more engines.

-In 2011, Singapore bought six S-70Bs and then in 2013 ordered an additional two.
+In 2011, Singapore bought six S-70Bs.
+In 2013, they ordered an additional two.

 In early 2015, Israel ordered eight ex-Navy SH-60Fs to support the expansion of the Israeli Navy surface fleet for ASW, ASuW and SAR roles.